DataDog/browser-sdk/packages/rum/README.md

 **Type:** List<br/>
 A list of request origins ignored when computing the page activity.
 See [How page activity is calculated][16].

-Options that must have matching configuration when you using the Datadog Browser SDK for logs:
+Options that must have matching configuration when you are using the Datadog Browser SDK for logs:

 `trackSessionAcrossSubdomains`
 : Optional<br/>